opendocsg/slw-judgments-backfill/2000_SGHC_150/report.md

 _My decision_

 26\.
 The appellants application to amend the Notice of Appeal was filed very late, without acceptable reasons for the delay.
 This can weigh heavily against her.
-In _Stansfield Business International Pte Ltd (t/a Stansfield School of Business) v Vithya Sri Sumathis_ [1999] 3 SLR 239, Justice Chao Hick Tin (as he then was) found the failure of a solicitor to instruct his clerk to serve a notice of appeal immediately after it was filed, and the clerks delay in filing it were not sufficient grounds to warrant the exercise of his discretion to extend time for the service of the notice by seven days, although he was of the view that there were merits in the appeal.
+In _Stansfield Business International Pte Ltd (t/a Stansfield School of Business) v Vithya Sri Sumathis_ <span class="citation">[1999] 3 SLR 239</span>, Justice Chao Hick Tin (as he then was) found the failure of a solicitor to instruct his clerk to serve a notice of appeal immediately after it was filed, and the clerks delay in filing it were not sufficient grounds to warrant the exercise of his discretion to extend time for the service of the notice by seven days, although he was of the view that there were merits in the appeal.

 27\.
 The appellants delay is long, unmitigated, and repeated in that after being slow to realise that the Notice of Appeal needed to be amended, she was slow in making the application to amend.
 She also faces the difficulty of seeking a division of shares the respondent did not possess.